CloudLabs-MOC/AI-102-AIEngineer/Instructions/22-azure-search.md

 - An **Azure AI Services** resource, which provides AI services for skills that your search solution can use to enrich the data in the data source with AI-generated insights.
 - A **Storage account** with a blob container in which the documents to be searched are stored.

-    > **Important**: Your Azure AI Search and Azure AI Services resources must be in the same location!
+    > **Important:** Your Azure AI Search and Azure AI Services resources must be in the same location!

 ### Task 2.1: Create an Azure AI Search resource